-Contact Weinstein Legal, drug attorney Fort Lauderdale serving all of South Florida, and receive a free case evaluation.
+At Weinstein Legal, we serve all of South & Central Florida and the Treasure Coast, and receive a free case evaluation.
 You can reach us any time of day, and you will have access to your attorney whenever you need it.
-We will stand by you each step of the way, helping you navigate the court system and providing you the best defense on your day in front of the judge.
+We will stand by you each step of the way, helping you navigate the court system and providing you with the best defense on your day in front of the judge.
 Do not leave your fate in the hands of the courts alone when you are facing the possible loss of your freedom.

 Call Weinstein Legal today at 954-845-0505, or learn more about our offices: